nf-core/eager/docs/usage.md

 ```

 However in this case, there is no `exit status` or `Command error:` message.
 In
-this case this is a nextflow issue.
+this case this is a Nextflow issue.

 The example above is because a user has specified multiple sequencing runs of
 different libraries but with the same library name.
-In this case nextflow could
+In this case Nextflow could
 not identify which is the correct file to merge because they have the same name.

-This again can also be a user or nextflow error, but the errors are often more
+This again can also be a user or Nextflow error, but the errors are often more
-abstract and less clear how to solve (unless you are familiar with nextflow).
+abstract and less clear how to solve (unless you are familiar with Nextflow).

 Try to investigate a bit further and see if you can understand what the error
 refers to, but if you cannot - please ask on the #eager channel on the [nf-core